alexissaari/LF.CartonCaps.Referrals.API/README.md

 Users can invite their friends to join Carton Caps by clicking `Share`.
 The app first calls this REST Api's `POST InviteFriend/{userId}/{referralFirstName}/{referralLastName}` route to create a new Referral on both the User.Referrals list and the ActiveReferrals collection, with a status of Sent.
 The response is the newly created Referral's ReferralId.
 The app utilizes a 3rd party deep link service to create a deep link with the ReferralId and the User's ShareableReferralCode, which is already stored within the app.

-When a referee clicks the deep link, the deep link service is able to notify the app of the referee's action and the app can in turn can call this API's `PATCH ReferralStatus/{referralId}/{referralStatus}` route to update the referee's status to Pending.
+When a referee clicks the deep link, the deep link service is able to notify the app of the referee's action and the app can in turn call this REST API's `PATCH ReferralStatus/{referralId}/{referralStatus}` route to update the referee's status to Pending.

 Once the app loads for the referee, the app is able to determine if they are a referee by calling the `GET IsReferee/{referralId}` route and show the approprate `Sign Up` page.
 After the referee has created a new account in the app, the patch route is used again to update the referee's status to Complete and remove this referee from ActiveReferrals.

 ### Endpoints
 > ```http